Ukraine minister: GDP contraction of 39% expected in 2022 vs earlier forecast of 35% | Headlines

 - Ukraine

+She said she had not met with any Republican leaders, but said the United States had consistently made good on its promises since the war began on Feb.
+24. Ukraine was providing clear records about its spending of international aid, she said, adding that work was continuing on setting up a coordinating platform for international funds.

+Her talks with U.S. officials were largely technical, focused on specific needs in the wake of the Russian attacks that have severely curtailed electricity generation, including transformers, generators and even LED light bulbs that could help save 1 megawatt of power if installed across the country.
+She said Ukraine is also seeking a yearlong extension of the suspension of U.S. steel tariffs to help Ukrainian steelmakers, which have been hit hard by Russian missile attacks.

 Svyrydenko said she discussed the issue with U.S. Trade Representative Katherine Tai during a meeting in Washington earlier on Wednesday.
+No comment was immediately available from Tai's office.
 She also met on Tuesday with U.S. Commerce Secretary Gina Raimondo, who pledged continued strong support for Ukraine, including efforts by the U.S. government and private sector to help rebuild Ukraine's civilian infrastructure.
-(Reporting By Andrea Shalal; Writing by Andrea Shalal and Paul Grant; Editing by Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)